BELLTOWER HOUSE ARTIST RESIDENCY

 About the building and grounds:

 The Belltower House sits on 50 acres.
-A dozen kinds of producing fruit trees and vines live on the property amid a few ancient cottonwoods, a spring-fed pond, and acres of rocky hills.
+Several producing fruit trees and vines live on the property amid a few ancient cottonwoods, a spring-fed pond, and acres of rocky hills.

-One of those outbuildings is a spring house, which sits over a natural artesian spring that bubbles naturally out of the hillside.
+One of those outbuildings is a spring house, which sits over an artesian spring that bubbles naturally out of the hillside.
 This springhouse has been used variably as a studio, dining room, social space, and place of reflection.
-Plants grow naturally at the spring head and goldfish swim in the pools.
+Wild plants grow at the spring head and goldfish swim in the pools.

 There is also a large barn usable for sculptural work or messy media.
 (However, there is no power at the barn.)